Conformally covariant boundary correlation functions with a quantum group: Conclusions and outlook

 \section{Conclusions and outlook}

-We have defined ``the spin chain - Coulomb gas correspondence'', which associates screened Coulomb gas correlation functions to vectors in a tensor product of representations of the quantum group $\Uqsltwo$.
+We have defined the spin chain - Coulomb gas correspondence, which associates screened Coulomb gas correlation functions to vectors in a tensor product of representations of the quantum group $\Uqsltwo$.
 Natural representation theoretical properties of the vectors have been shown to imply properties of the corresponding functions.

-The results presented here are used in \cite{JJK-SLE_boundary_visits,KP-pure_partition_functions_of_multiple_SLEs} to explicitly solve two interesting problems about SLEs.
+The results presented here are used in \cite{JJK-SLE_boundary_visits,KP-pure_partition_functions_of_multiple_SLEs} to explicitly solve two interesting problems about $\SLE$s.
 Other conformally covariant boundary correlation functions could be treated similarly with the techniques of the present article.
+Also, in \cite{FP-monodromy_invariant_correlations}, the spin chain - Coulomb gas correspondence is applied to the construction of monodromy invariant bulk correlation functions of conformal field theory.

-The results of this article apply in the generic, semisimple case, in which the deformation parameter $q$ of the quantum group is not a root of unity.
-If $q$ were a root of unity --- that is $\kappa\in\bQ$ --- the representation theory of the quantum group would become non-semisimple and the corresponding functions would have degeneracies (exceptional linear dependencies or poles as a function of $\kappa$).
-Extending a version of ``the spin chain - Coulomb gas correspondence'' to these degenerate cases is a natural topic of future research --- some of the non-semisimple representation theory has been analyzed in, e.g., \cite{BFGT-Lusztig_limit_at_root_of_unity_and_fusion}, and examples of degeneracies of the functions have been resolved in, e.g., \cite{FK-solution_space_for_a_system_of_null_state_PDEs_3}.
+The results of the present article apply in the generic, semisimple case, in which the deformation parameter $q$ of the quantum group is not a root of unity.
+If $q$ were a root of unity --- that is, $\kappa\in\bQ$ --- the representation theory of the quantum group would become non-semisimple and the corresponding functions would have degeneracies (exceptional linear dependencies or poles as a function of $\kappa$).
+Extending a version of the spin chain~- Coulomb gas correspondence to these degenerate cases is a natural topic of future research --- some of the non-semisimple representation theory has been analyzed in, e.g., \cite{BFGT-Lusztig_limit_at_root_of_unity_and_fusion}, and examples of degeneracies of the functions have been resolved in, e.g., \cite{FK-solution_space_for_a_system_of_null_state_PDEs_3, FSK-multiple_SLE_connectivity_weights_for_rectangles_hexagons_and_octagons}.

 The boundary correlation functions obtained in this correspondence have conformal weights labeled by the first row of the Kac table.
 This is sufficient for those applications that served as our primary motivation, but the correspondence could possibly be generalized by considering another type of screening charges, and an appropriate ``two-screening quantum group'' \cite{DF-multipoint_correlation_functions,Fuchs-affine_Lie_algebras_and_quantum_groups}.